hashicorp/terraform-provider-azurerm/website/docs/r/dns_txt_record.html.markdown

 ~> **NOTE:** `value` is deprecated and will be removed in favour of the property `values` in version 4.0 of the AzureRM Provider.

 * `values` - (Optional) A list of the record values.
-Max length: 255 characters for each value.

 ~> **NOTE:** The max length of each value is 255 characters.
-The max length of all record values is 1024 characters.
+The combined length of all values in all records of a record set must not exceed 1024 characters.

 ## Attributes Reference